 Research Suggests that Complex Interactions Underlie the Development of Myopia in Humans

 In the largest ever genome-wide association study on myopia, 23andMe, the leading personal genetics company, identified 20 new genetic associations for myopia, or nearsightedness.
 The company also replicated two known associations in the study, which was specific to individuals of European ancestry.
 The study included an analysis of genetic data and survey responses from more than 50,000 23andMe customers and demonstrates that the genetic basis of myopia is complex and affected by multiple genes.

 Although environmental factors (such as level of education, outdoor exposure, reading, and “near work” or fine detail work that requires close focus of the eyes) are implicated in the development of myopia, it is well established that genetics play a substantial role as well.
 The identification of these 20 novel genetic associations shows that several new genetic pathways play a role in the development of human myopia, including extracellular remodeling, the visual cycle, eye and body growth, retinal neuron development and general neuronal development or signaling.

 23andMe, Inc. is the leading consumer genetics and research company.
 Founded in 2006, the mission of the company is to help people access, understand and benefit from the human genome.
-The company was named by MIT Technology Review to its “50 Smartest Companies, 2017” list, and named one of Fast Company's “25 Brands That Matter Now, 2017.”
-23andMe has millions of customers worldwide, with ~ 85 percent of customers consented to participate in research.
+The company was named by MIT Technology Review in its “50 Smartest Companies, 2017” list, and featured as Fast Company's #2 Most Innovative Health Company in 2018.
+23andMe has millions of customers worldwide, with more than 80 percent of customers consented to participate in research.
 23andMe, Inc. is located in Mountain View, CA. More information is available at www.23andMe.com.